Nakisa Bidarian

-Nakisa Bidarian (born January 12, 1978) is a Canadian sports promoter and the co-founder of boxing promotion Most Valuable Promotions, Sports betting company Betr, and previously served as the chief financial officer of the Ultimate Fighting Championship (UFC).
+Nakisa Bidarian (نکیسا بیداریان; born January 12, 1978) is a Canadian sports promoter and the co-founder of boxing promotion Most Valuable Promotions, Sports betting company Betr, and was the chief financial officer of the Ultimate Fighting Championship (UFC).

 Education

 Bidarian has received a B.A. from the University of Waterloo and an MBA from the Tuck School of Business at Dartmouth College, after enrolling at the University of Waterloo in 1996, pursuing a degree in Financial Economics.

 Early career

 Bidarian began his career as a financial consultant for Accenture, before becoming an investment banker for Citigroup, and later Morgan Stanley.
 Bidarian then went on to work for Mubadala Investment Company as the Senior Vice President of acquisitions.